cfreer/PerfectTeam/reports/weekly_status_report_4.md

 - Continue progress on the games page for a static mock up.

 #### Progress and Issues
+This week my primary focus was to finish up the autofill search bar component, which I was successfully able to complete thanks to the JSON file being done.
+I also continued to work on the games page, but need to decide how we plan to update the page based on current games, which may just require weekly work to be accurate.
+I am planning to finish the basic setup for the games page and work on the players page.
+Meeting in person was incredibly beneficial to me, as it streamlined the processes that I was currently working on.
+We plan to continue this this week.
+Otherwise I have been fixing bugs as they come up, but not too many errors so far.

 #### Plans and Goals
+- Finsih a basic games page
+- decide how we intend to keep the games page up to date.
+- Begin work on players page.

 ### 2. Amanda
 #### Goals From Last Week